dotnet/docs-maui/docs/user-interface/menu-bar.md

 > [!NOTE]
 > On Mac Catalyst, menu items are added to the system menu bar.

-In this example, each `MenuFlyoutItem` defines a menu item that executes an `ICommand` when selected.
+In this example, each <xref:Microsoft.Maui.Controls.MenuFlyoutItem> defines a menu item that executes an `ICommand` when selected.

 ::: moniker range=">=net-maui-8.0"